5 Fun Things to Do in Sonoma, California

-Here are five fun things to do when you visit Sonoma:
+Here are just a few of our favorite things to do when you visit the charming town of Sonoma.

 A historic building on the Sonoma Plaza

-For centuries, Sonoma’s Boyes Hot Springs were a meeting place for Native Americans, and from the late 1800s until WWII they attracted devotees from around the nation.
-Today you can enjoy the legendary waters in the pools and spa of the Willow Stream Spa, which is located at the Fairmont Sonoma Mission Inn & Spa (originally built in 1927 in the style of California’s early missions).
+For centuries, Sonoma’s Boyes Hot Springs were a meeting place for Native Americans, and since the late 1800s, they have attracted devotees from around the nation.
+Today, you can enjoy the legendary waters at the Fairmont Spa, located at the Fairmont Sonoma Mission Inn & Spa, originally built in 1927 in the style of California’s early missions.

 A yellow, miniature steam engine